ihsotas0/Interfaced/journal-prose.md

 `ihsotas` sat reading the news on her computer with dark circles under her eyes.
 The twelve person manned Jupiter mission had launched a few hours ago.
-She read an article on the spacecraft's internet infrastructure^[Foreshadow's her hacking it or something else?] while drinking an energy drink.
+She read an article on the spacecraft's internet infrastructure, which she plans to hack, while drinking an energy drink.

 The sever in the dim, grimy room had all of its external lights turned off but its fans still produced a great amount of sound. `ihsotas` had grown used to the